 What do you do for your job?

-For my job I take part in every step of histology.
+I take part in every step of histology.
 I gross, process tissues, embed, cut and stain specimens.
 I handle staining for the company which means I manufacture reagents required as well as test and develop robust protocols.

 Please describe an average day at work